wltb/ff_feedcleaner/README.md

 1. When the feed is loaded, all five [predefined entities](http://www.w3.org/TR/REC-xml/#sec-predefined-ent) are converted to their real values.
 When saving, only *&*, *<*, *>* and in attributes also *"* are converted back to *&amp;amp;*, *&amp;lt;*, *&amp;gt;* and *&amp;quot;*, respectively.
 2. It may be impossible to apply this type if the feed is not UTF-8 encoded.
 3. Further, at the moment only the manipulation of attributes and "leaf tags" (tags that contain no other tags) is supported; or more technically spoken, of nodes that have only one child which has to be a TextNode.
-This is an implementation detail that may change in future versions.
+This is an implementation detail that may change in future releases.

 ###Examples
 We explain what the entries in the given example configuration do.